-The protocols: parameter (inside a inside or an outside clause is used to specify the protocols that is affected by the IP specification.
+The protocols: parameter (in an inside or an outside clause) is used to specify the protocols that is affected by the IP specification.
+If the IP specification covers more IP addresses the protocols specification applies to each IP address in the IP definition.

-The parameter type is text and the syntax of the field input, is the syntax defined as the "protocols-def" syntax in section 5.6 at page 44.
+The parameter type is text and the syntax of the field input, is the syntax defined as the "protocols-def" syntax in section 5.6 at page 46.

+'''

 protocols: <protocol-def:txt>

+'''